MalekCristo/TBS-Jobs-Tracking-System/README.md

 <H1>TBS Jobs Tracking System </H1>
 <h2>System Overview and Purpose:</h2>
-<p>The TBS Student Management System is a system designed to oversee and maintain student records pertaining to both their university and professional life.
+<p>The TBS Student Management System is a system designed to oversee and maintain student records pertaining to both their academic and professional life.
 <br>
 This system is mainly designed to help Tunis Business School's administration managing students’ data.
 Extensive information is available at their